 Too good to be true?
 Not at all, but there are two important pitfalls to understand and

 - Whatever you do, DO NOT just show up at the model home, sign in as an unrepresented buyer, then expect the builder to pay a realtor commission.
 That could be a $10,000 mistake!
 Literally!
 Each builder has its own policies about realtors and you need to first find out these rules and follow them carefully, to the letter.
 Your rebate is at stake!
 No commission means no rebate for you!
 Best practice is to call the builder(s) you like ahead of time and find out what their policies are before you go to the model(s).
 At a minimum, be sure to provide a Notice of Buyer Representation to any builder representative you meet upon first contact.

-- Be especially careful with a builder credit toward your closing costs.
+- Be careful with a builder credit toward closing costs when financing.
 That could be a $1000-$5000 mistake!
-When you stack builder credits on top of a 2.5% realtor rebate, the builder’s credits are applied first and your lender may disallow the part of the rebate that exceeds your actual closing costs or that exceeds an industry cap on third-party contributions (see Buyer FAQ).
-To avoid your lender disqualifying part of your 2.5% rebate, insist on a price reduction from the builder rather than a builder credit to closing costs.
-We can help you with this if you need.
+When you stack builder credits on top of a 2.5% realtor rebate, the builder’s credits are applied first and your lender may disallow the part of the rebate that exceeds your actual closing costs or the part that exceeds a FNMA/FHLMC cap on interested-party contributions “IPCs” (see Buyer FAQ).
+Contact us to discuss possible alternate approaches if you find yourself in this situation.